Toucaan/toucaan.research/posts/2019-09-30-toucaan-introduction.md

 </div>
 <br>

 Now the desktop in portrait orientation is going to reveal a browser window that is longer in height and shorter in width—kind of like a mobile phone but on a much bigger piece of glass.
 In reality a very small group of people use desktops in portrait mode (mostly developers) but the usage is possible nevertheless.
-Use of portrait mode grows on tablets—with about 60% iPad users prefering landscape over portrait where as the story flips completely on a smartphone where about \~96% people prefer the portrait mode over landscape depending on content.
+Use of portrait mode grows on tablets—with about 60% iPad users preferring landscape over portrait where as the story flips completely on a smartphone where about \~96% people prefer the portrait mode over landscape depending on content.
 With Apple Watch, the tiniest of screens on web, I suspect that nearly 100% of usage would be in portrait mode given that the device is physical tied to the wrist that way.

 Here are some [graphs & stats](https://ux.stackexchange.com/questions/64749/are-ipads-used-horizontally-or-vertically) if you're interested.

 On Tesla Model S the browser open in portrait orientation just like a desktop in portrait mode while on Model 3 it does so in landscape mode.
-Well this discussion kind of uncovers that all of the web is viewed in only two modes of orientation—portrait or landscape—and square is the geometric point of inflexion where the media query needs to switch from portrait to landscape and vice-vera.
+Well this discussion kind of uncovers that all of the web is viewed in only two modes of orientation—portrait or landscape—and square is the geometric point of inflexion where the media query needs to switch from portrait to landscape and vice-versa.
 Interesting.

 This also means that there are only **two states of design** on web no matter which device or orientation one may choose to consume web on.
 It is a hard cold fact that electronic screens are rectangular in shape—well, [almost](https://bubblin.io/blog/notch)—and therefore, the point of inflexion for all style rules to switch mode should be where the viewport itself becomes a square and starts flexing in the other direction.
 Since there are hardly any devices in shape of a perfect square, mathematically speaking we can take it for granted that a webpage will either render in `portrait` mode or `landscape`.